MoonPoet/xaprb-src/content/blog/2013/ultimate-notebook-and-journal-face-off.md

 Do you want a big, bulky, analytical notebook?
 That's the Semikolon Il Creativo for you again.
 Organize thyself!

-But if you're like me and you really want a compact, flexible, practical notebook that slips easily into a messenger bag, opens flat, has nice paper, is slim and inexpensive -- then I'm leaning towards recommending the [Quo Vadis Habana]({{< amz B0066NVC02 >}}) or the Mead Cambridge Premium Notebook, depending on your taste.
+But if you're like me and you really want a compact, flexible, practical notebook that slips easily into a messenger bag, opens flat, has nice paper, is slim and inexpensive---then I'm leaning towards recommending the [Quo Vadis Habana]({{< amz B0066NVC02 >}}) or the Mead Cambridge Premium Notebook, depending on your taste.
 Note that I can't find the Cambridge online, but if you're near a Target it's probably easy to find.
 I might go back and buy a half dozen or so, just in case that turns out not to be true!

 > Update: alas, I can no longer find the Cambridge anywhere.
 So sad.
 I've been using the Quo Vadis exclusively for the last several books I've bought.
 I've switched from lined to blank and bought them in bulk from [Writers Bloc](http://www.shopwritersbloc.com/habana-journal-large-blank-raspberry.html).

-In general, the ultimate notebook for me is 80-100 sheets of paper or 160-200 pages (I've listed pages above, to make everything consistent), an A5 size, and has pretty minimal features -- no need for a ribbon or an elastic strap -- just nice-quality paper, a slim and flexible design, and the right ruling and margins.
+In general, the ultimate notebook for me is 80-100 sheets of paper or 160-200 pages (I've listed pages above, to make everything consistent), an A5 size, and has pretty minimal features---no need for a ribbon or an elastic strap---just nice-quality paper, a slim and flexible design, and the right ruling and margins.

 You might also like: